Ximilar-com/xcenternet/README.md

 ## Installation

 1) Clone this repository.
-2) Install tensorflow 2.2+
+2) Install tensorflow 2.4+
 3) Clone and Install [tf-image](https://github.com/Ximilar-com/tf-image)
 4) Install [tf-addons](https://www.tensorflow.org/addons).
-If you want to use models with deformable convolution (DCN) you will need to install tf.addons from [this branch](https://github.com/smallsunsun1/addons/tree/feature/deformable_ops).
+If you want to use models with deformable convolution (DCN) you will need to install tf.addons from [this branch](https://github.com/smallsunsun1/addons/tree/feature/deformable_ops) for tf2.2 or [updated fork](https://github.com/Cospel/addons/tree/feature/deformable_ops) for tf2.4.
 5) In the repository, execute `pip install . --user`.
 6) Alternatively, you can run the code directly from the cloned repository, however you need to run `python setup.py build_ext --inplace` to compile Cython code first.
 7) Install [classification_models](https://github.com/qubvel/classification_models), tfds and requirements.txt ...